 How to Start Your Own Women Led Business: Inspirational Guide 2021

-Recently, a new feature has been introduced to the Google Maps platform which will indicate local ventures owned, led, or financed by women.
-This will enable the customers to patronize the ventures identified as having the attribute of being led by women on Google Maps.
+Recently, a new feature has been introduced to the Google Maps platform.
+It indicates local ventures owned, led, or financed by women.
+This will enable the customers to patronize the ventures.
+All those identified as having the attribute of ‘women led business’ on Google Maps.

 The feature will be available in all the countries across the world where Google My Business operates.
-Businesses can add the feature from the Google My Business dashboard which can be added or removed as per the convenience of the owners.
+Businesses can add the feature from the Google My Business dashboard.

 It is Google’s way to acknowledge the struggles of millions of women who have unheard tales to share.
 These efforts can be viewed as a gift to Women led business by Google as it will help them create an impact.